 (4) purified and regenerated oil is then returned to the transformer.

-Other important advantages of the equipment, designated as CMM-R, are as follows:
+Other important advantages of the equipment, designated as CMM-R

 (1) minimal oil loss during the regenaeration process;